shaun-adam/pyTrade/README.md

 # pyTrade
 Personal algorithm trading project

-Here is a second trial
+Here is a second trial.
+And another, made locally.